Medication Administration: Intramuscular Injection (Pediatric) - CE

 EDUCATION

-- Instruct the family regarding the potential adverse effects of the medication.
+- Teach the family about the potential side effects and adverse reactions to the medication.

 - Explain that the patient may feel pain and anxiety during the procedure.
 Collaborate with the patient and family to develop a plan for pain management.